qualabs/live-streaming-latency-sync/README.md

 # Global playback synchronization for HLS and MPEG-DASH live content

-This project demonstrates global synchronization for live media playback using CMCD v2 and CMSD.
+To enable a synchronization mechanism for live HLS and MPEG-DASH content using standard and open tools, this project proposes a method leveraging CMCD and CMSD, along with some custom keys.

+Essentially, players will report their playhead time, latency, and buffer status using CMCD v2 (Request, Response or Event mode).
+In response, a CDN or third-party server will provide the synchronization latency settings (latency and clock) using CMSD custom keys that the player should use to achieve the desired latency.

-It includes:
+It project includes:
 - A **server** built with Node.js and Express to manage the latency adjustments and Clock reference using CMCD v2 and CMSD as interface with the players
 - A webpage to configure the server parameters and monitor the latency across players
 - A Javascript plugin for video players that uses CMCD v2 to report latency and the server and adjust the palyer latency based on the CMSD data from the server